LouisRossouw/home-pie-server/README.md

 - This repo will always be in an unfinished state / mess, as there is no clear end goal, it is super low priority.
 - It runs on my local network on a mini pc.

-### My independent projects that this API supports:
+### My independent projects that this local API supports:

 - Time In Progress:
   Automated social media content generation and upload via API, based on progressbars (or brain rot 🤮),